bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 `For example, change the URL to:  https://ip/essbase/rest/doc/`

-4. On Swagger UI, you will be presented with number of different REST APIs.
+4. On Swagger web interface, you will be presented with number of different REST APIs.

 **Download Application Logs using REST APIs –**